skystar1991/PBandJwithMilk/LISP/README.md

-I leaned LISP for 'organization of programming language' class.
+I leaned LISP in 'organization of programming language' class.

-1) the function will take a single integer as an argument and returns a bool that tells you whether the num is divisible by 5.
+1) **the function will take a single integer as an argument and returns a bool that tells you whether the num is divisible by 5.**

 EX)
 ```lisp
 >(divisible-by-5 14)
 #f